“A smile is the universal welcome” – Max Eastman

 * Generally the arrangement of the upper and lower teeth should be even around their arches.

-* There are ‘mathematical ‘ guidelines as to proportion height, width and size of teeth to each other.
+* There are ‘mathematical ‘ guidelines as to the proportion height, width and size of teeth to each other.

 * Top and bottom teeth should meet evenly with the upper ones biting just outside the lowers.